jmacost5/CPP-528-Project/assets/css/README.md

-# CPP-528-Project CSS Folder
-This folder contains the CSS files needed to style the project webpage.
+This folder provides the css layout for all pages in the repository.